tramsauer/raddo/README.md

 The software is developed and tested for usage in Linux.
 The preferred way of installing is in a `conda` environment because a working GDAL install is more likely with this option.
 A conda package for raddo will potentially be available in the future through `conda forge`.
 However, also direct installation is possible.
-A `pip` package is however not provided for that reasons.
+A `pip` package is however not provided for that reason.
 Testing is done using the conda version of GDAL with `pytest`.

 There is also a **docker image** available at the [docker hub](https://hub.docker.com/r/tramsauer/raddo/) if you don't mind the overhead.
 See the [Docker](#Docker) section below for instructions.